BABYLON SHELLS ARE A SMALL GROUP OF GASTROPODS FROM THE TROPICS

 The ground color of the shell is white.
 The outer whorl has two rows of brown blotches among rows of fine spots.The Babylon Japonica shell in life is covered by a brown or tan periostracum.

-The periostracum is a thin, organic coating (or "skin") that is the outermost layer of the shell of many shelled animals, including molluscs and brachiopods.
-Among molluscs, it is primarily seen in snails and clams, i.e. in gastropods and bivalves, but it is also found in cephalopods such as Allonautilus scrobiculatus.
+The periostracum is a thin, organic coating (or "skin") that is the outermost layer of the shell of many shelled animals, including mollusks and brachiopods.
+Among mollusks, it is primarily seen in snails and clams, i.e. in gastropods and bivalves, but it is also found in cephalopods such as Allonautilus scrobiculatus.
 The periostracum is an integral part of the shell, and it forms as the shell forms, along with the other shell layers.
 The periostracum is used to protect the organism from corrosion.

 Scientific classification